 Skip to Content

-In the end, it is your duty to respect your renter’s possessory rights.
+Ultimately, you should respect your renter’s possessory rights.
 It may be your house, but it’s their home.
-Your property ownership does not give you the authorization to drop by without notice.
-You must submit proper notification of future entry.
-Illegal entry can result in fines up to several hundred dollars, or even jail time, depending on your state.
+Your property ownership does not authorize you to drop by without notice or good reason.
+You must submit a proper notification of future entry.
+Illegal entry can result in fines of up to several hundred dollars or even jail time, depending on your state.

-Real Property Management Washington DC not only caters for proper notice and communication with the tenants for routine maintenance, repairs, and property evaluations, we also keep you in the loop about all aspects of your rental property.
-For more information on how we can make your life manageable, contact us or call us at 202-813-9993.
+Real Property Management Washington DC practices proper notice and communication with our tenants for routine maintenance, repairs, and property evaluations; we also inform you regarding all facets of your rental property.
+Everything is speedy and efficient, with full observance of property law.
+For more information on how we can make your life easier in Bloomingdale or the surrounding area, contact us or call us at 202-813-9993.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.